Greek and Turkish leaders seek to highlight thaw in relations, but tensions remain beneath the surface - ExBulletin

 The leaders were meeting for the fourth time in the past year with the aim of strengthening the normalization process.

 Turkey and Greece, which are NATO members, have been at odds for decades over a range of issues, including territorial claims in the Aegean Sea and drilling rights in the Mediterranean, and have been on the brink of war three times during the last semester. century.
-A dispute over energy exploration rights in 2020 led the two countries' warships to clash in the Mediterranean.
+A dispute over energy exploration rights In 2020, warships from the two countries clashed in the Mediterranean.

 They agreed last December to put their differences aside and focus on areas where they can find consensus.
 The list of items on the so-called positive agenda includes trade, energy, education and cultural ties.

-Since that summit in Athens, the regional rivals have maintained regular high-level contacts to promote remedial initiatives, such as allowing Turkish citizens to visit 10 Greek islands without cumbersome visa procedures.
+Since the Athens summit, regional rivals have maintained regular high-level contacts promoting reparation initiatives, such as allowing Turkish citizens to visit 10 Greek islands without cumbersome visa procedures.

 Highlighting ties between the two countries, Mitsotakis said the deal allowed Turks and Greeks to “get to know each other, which is an important step.”